Top Revision Rhinoplasty Surgeons in San Diego

 The nasal bones usually require narrowing at the time of Rhinoplasty.
 This is achieved by fracturing the bones in a controlled fashion with narrowing.
-Dr. Reagan and Dr. Lee perform percutaneous osteotomies using a small stab incision along the lateral nasal wall.
+Dr. Lee performs percutaneous osteotomies using a small stab incision along the lateral nasal wall.
 A small (2mm) instrument is introduced to produce the controlled fracture.

 The septum is a single, mid-line cartilaginous structure that supports the nasal tip and nasal vault.
 External trauma can cause septal deviation, which in turn, can lead to tip deviation and difficulty in breathing (nasal obstruction).
 A septoplasty usually involves removal of the deviated portion of the septum.
 Sometimes grafts are used to support repositioning of the septum.